abinayasudhir/elm-mdl/README.md

 # elm-mdl
-Material Design Lite for Elm
+Material Design Lite helpers for Elm

+See `examples` folder for code use.